conradakunga/Blog/_posts/2024-12-31-dependency-injection-in-c-net-introduction-and-basic-implementation.md

 To make life simpler, whenever an endpoint is invoked, the runtime scans all these sources and binds them to the specified types as soon as a match is found. **It is probably better to be explicit and decorate the parameters with the appropriate attribute.**

-This is all held together by what is called a dependency injection container.
+This is all held together by what is called a **dependency injection container**.
 From .NET Core 1, one has been built into the applications (specifically Web and API applications, but it was also available in the console and services if you did some extra work).

 If you don't want to use the .NET built-in DI container, there are alternatives like [AutoFac](https://autofac.org/) and [Lamar](https://jasperfx.github.io/lamar/).

-In the next post, we will see how to extend this even further to be able to quickly adapt applications to changing business, technology and environmental needs.
+In the next post, we will explore how to extend this even further to quickly adapt applications to changing business, technology, and environmental needs.

-The code is in my GitHub.
+The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/Mailer).

 Happy hacking!